 Incomplete or invalid applications are not taken into account.

 Applicants with incomplete or invalid applications will be notified.

 After the call has ended, the list of applications is sent to the reviewers.
 Each application file is reviewed by two members of the selection committee.
 The members come from two different institutions of the consortium, to ensure that all applicants are reviewed fairly.
 Applications are reviewed based on the evaluation criteria listed below.

 After all of the applications have been reviewed, a ranking is generated based on the grades given by the reviewers.
 The STRAINS selection committee meets to look at the ranking and discuss which applicants will be invited to an interview.
 Applicants are chosen based on their grades and the selection criteria (listed at the bottom of this page).

 3. Interview of shortlisted candidates

-Preselected applicants will be invited to an interview in English by video conference or phone, with two members of the selection committee.
-The interview is designed to explore candidates’ motivation to study on the STRAINS course, assess consistency of their project with the program's objectives, evaluate their critical thinking skills and general understanding of solid mechanics and test their their command of English.
+Short-listed applicants will be invited to an interview in English by video conference or phone, with two members of the selection committee.
+The interview is designed to explore candidates’ motivation to participate in STRAINS, assess consistency of their project with the programme's objectives, evaluate their critical thinking skills and general understanding of solid mechanics and test their command of English.

-- Gender balance will be considered in the enrolment procedure: not more than two candidates may come from the same country, and no less than 40% must be female candidates.
-To comply with these restrictions some candidates may be removed from the main list and replaced by the next ranked candidates in the reserve list.
-The Programme Board is committed to the elimination of unlawful discrimination and to the promotion of equal opportunities for all.
+No less than 40% of selected applicants must be female candidates.
+To comply with these restrictions, some applicants may be removed from the main list and replaced by the next ranked applicants in the reserve list.
+The STRAINS Programme Board is committed to the elimination of unlawful discrimination and to the promotion of equal opportunities for all.